Leo Baekeland: Career

 With a portion of the money he purchased "Snug Rock", a house in Yonkers, New York, where he set up his own well-equipped laboratory.
 There, he later said,"in comfortable financial circumstances, a free man, ready to devote myself again to my favorite studies...
 I enjoyed for several years that great blessing, the luxury of not being interrupted in one's favorite work."One of the requirements of the Nepera sale was, in effect, a non-compete clause: Baekeland agreed not to do research in photography for at least 20 years.
 He would have to find a new area of research.
 His first step was to go to Germany in 1900, for a "refresher in electrochemistry" at the Technical Institute at Charlottenburg.

 Upon returning to the United States, Baekeland was involved briefly but successfully in helping Clinton Paul Townsend and Elon Huntington Hooker to develop a production-quality electrolytic cell.
 Baekeland was hired as an independent consultant, with the responsibility of constructing and operating a pilot plant.
 Baekeland developed a stronger diaphragm cell for the chloralkali process, using woven asbestos cloth filled with a mixture of iron oxide, asbestos fibre, and iron hydroxide.
 Baekeland's improvements were important to the founding of Hooker Chemical Company and the construction of one of the world's largest electrochemical plants, at Niagara Falls.

+Baekeland was elected to the American Philosophical Society in 1935 and the United States National Academy of Sciences in 1936.